SpinDoctorMRI/SpinDoctor.jl/docs/src/examples/compute_adc.md

 gradients = [ScalarGradient(gradient.dir, gradient.profile, g) for g ∈ gvalues]
 ```

-We first have to compute the magnetization.
+The [`solve_multigrad`](@ref) function computes the magnetization for each gradient.

 ```julia
 btpde = IntervalConstanBTPDE(; model, matrices, θ = 0.5, timestep = 5)
 ξ, = solve_multigrad(btpde, gradients)
 ```

-The signals can be computed from the magnetization field.
+The signals can be computed from the magnetization fields.

 ```julia
 signals = [compute_signal(matrices.M, ξ) for ξ ∈ ξ]